shubham192/DevPosts/README.md

 `- cron: '0 * * * *'`

 This has been set to run every hour.
 You can change it using valid POSIX cron syntax.

+## 😃 Users

+Please let me know if you enjoy using this GitHub action!
+I will start making a list!

+## ℹ Info

+Please feel free to [submit issues](https://github.com/andrejarrell/devposts/issues/new) or contribute and make pull request!